-Like the Plymouth Barracuda and Ford Mustang fastback introduced a year earlier, the 1965 Rambler Marlin offered sporty-looks and V-8 power, and its mid-size car platform offered more room and comfort.
+Like the Plymouth Barracuda and Ford Mustang fastback introduced a year earlier, the 1965 Rambler Marlin offered sporty-looks and V-8 power, but added mid-size room and comfort.
 The Marlin's spacious interior and deluxe appointments separated it from other intermediate-sized cars of the day.

 Perhaps the realization that they could not compete with Detroit's Big Three led Rambler to shift the Tarpon concept from pony car to intermediate car.
 At the time it seemed like a good strategy: by niche marketing, Rambler offered a product their competitors didn't.
 Switching to the larger Rambler Classic chassis, the long pillarless fastback was renamed Marlin.

 1965 Rambler Marlin

 In a deliberate maneuver to give their new car more exposure and less competition, Rambler introduced the Marlin in the middle of model year.
 Standard engine was a 232ci in-line six-cylinder, which provided good street torque as well as 20+ mpg around town.
 Two V-8 engines were offered, a 2-barrel 287ci motor, and the more popular 4-barrel 327ci V-8.
 Transmission was either a three-speed automatic or a 3+2 manual with overdrive, which featured a stick-mounted button for the overdrive kick-down.

 A luxurious interior helped separate the Marlin from other intermediates on the market.
 Interior door panels were finished with carpeting and stainless steel trim.
 Center armrests, both front and rear, were standard when bucket seats were selected.
 Other options included an adjustable steering wheel, power windows and air conditioning.
 Although individual reclining front seats were standard, a fold-down rear seat like the Plymouth Barracuda's was not available.

 With safety always in mind, Rambler fitted the Marlin with a dual master-cylinder brake system, with front disc brakes optional.
 Two-tone paint options were popular, helping Rambler sell 10,327 Marlins in its first year.

 Starting with the 1966 model year, the Rambler Marlin was now simply badged "Marlin".
 The "R" logo in the horn ring was replaced with a stylized letter "M".
 The front grille was changed, and upholstery trim was slightly different.
 A black vinyl roof could be ordered, which also covered the trunk lid and tear-drop side window surrounds.